 It was this more evolved MELVIN that left Krenn scratching his head in a Viennese café.
 He had set it running with an experimental toolbox that contained two crystals, each capable of generating a pair of photons entangled in three dimensions.
 Krenn’s naive expectation was that MELVIN would find configurations that combined these pairs of photons to create entangled states of at most nine dimensions.
 But “it actually found one solution, an extremely rare case, that has much higher entanglement than the rest of the states,” Krenn says.

-Eventually, he figured out that MELVIN had used a technique that multiple teams had developed nearly three decades ago.
-In 1991 one method was designed by Xin Yu Zou, Li Jun Wang and Leonard Mandel, all then at the University of Rochester.
+Eventually he figured out that MELVIN had used a technique that multiple teams had developed nearly three decades ago.
+In 1991 Xin Yu Zou, Li Jun Wang and Leonard Mandel, all then at the University of Rochester, designed one method.
 And in 1994 Zeilinger, then at the University of Innsbruck in Austria, and his colleagues came up with another.
-Conceptually, these experiments attempted something similar, but the configuration that Zeilinger and his colleagues devised is simpler to understand.
+Conceptually these experiments attempted something similar, but the configuration that Zeilinger and his colleagues devised is simpler to understand.
 It starts with one crystal that generates a pair of photons (A and B).
 The paths of these photons go right through another crystal, which can also generate two photons (C and D).
 The paths of photon A from the first crystal and of photon C from the second overlap exactly and lead to the same detector.
 If that detector clicks, it is impossible to tell whether the photon originated from the first or the second crystal.
 The same goes for photons B and D.

 A phase shifter is a device that effectively increases the path a photon travels as some fraction of its wavelength.
 If you were to introduce a phase shifter in one of the paths between the crystals and kept changing the amount of phase shift, you could cause constructive and destructive interference at the detectors.
 For example, each of the crystals could be generating, say, 1,000 pairs of photons per second.
 With constructive interference, the detectors would register 4,000 pairs of photons per second.
 And with destructive interference, they would detect none: the system as a whole would not create any photons even though individual crystals would be generating 1,000 pairs a second.
 “That is actually quite crazy, when you think about it,” Krenn says.